 Under the DevOps model, security and privacy breaches are usually detected during the Monitoring phase and security controls are considered during the Plan phase of the next iteration.
 This poses a reactive attitude against Security (and Data Protection), as fixes are usually implemented after an attack has been perpetrated.
 This approach to application security is not aligned with the GDPR, as development organizations should have a proactive attitude towards securing their IT systems and personal data from their end-users.
-Some examples of such proactive attitude can be seen in the PDPbD principle, in the obligation to perform privacy risk assessments and assessing the purpose of data recollection prior to start gathering such data.
+Some examples of such proactive attitude can be seen in the DPbD principle, in the obligation to perform privacy risk assessments and assessing the purpose of data recollection prior to start gathering such data.

-Industry is realizing that the original DevOps approach is no longer sufficient, and companies are asking their development teams to "shift-left" security in their development processes.
-By shifting left, industry is referring to the idea that some of the security concerns contemplated during Operations (the right side of the DevOps cycle) should be anticipated during the Development phase (left side of the cycle)68.
+Industry realized that the original DevOps approach is not enough, and developed DevSecOps as a new concept to emphasize the importance to embed security in DevOps, with a generalized recommendation for their development teams to "shift-left" security in their development processes.
+By shifting left, industry is referring to the idea that some of the security concerns contemplated during Operations (the right side of the DevOps cycle) should be anticipated during the Development phase (left side of the cycle)89.
 The GDPR is the legal motivation for companies to start putting this security strategy in practice.
 This is quite in line with the principle of Data Protection by Design, that is, the consideration of data protection aspects since the onset of a project, rather than as afterthought.
 Unfortunately, this is a strategy that cannot be implemented with a pure technical transformation as this requires changing the responsibilities, skills and behaviours of all the development actors in the SDLC.